 Lots of web hosting providers will offer free domain registration with select plans.

-Hostinger is just one of many web hosts that offers this type of promotion.
-If you sign up for a Premium Shared Hosting plan or Business Shared Hosting plan with an annual contract, you’ll be eligible for a free domain in the first year.
+Bluehost is just one of many web hosts that offers this type of promotion.
+As a new web hosting customer, you’ll be eligible for a free domain in the first year with your hosting subscription.

 Aside from the cost, the other great part about this promotion is its simplicity.
 You won’t have to worry about registering your domain with a third-party domain registrar and then connecting it to your hosting service at another time.
 For beginners, this process can sometimes feel a bit overwhelming.
 Getting your hosting service and domain name from the same place is much easier to manage.